Ermil Pangrati

 Ermil A. Pangrati (July 21, 1864 in Iaşi – September 19, 1931 in Bucharest) was a Romanian politician, engineer, mathematician, historian of science and architect.

 Career

 He was a professor of geometry at the University of Bucharest and director of the Ion Mincu University of Architecture and Urban Planning.
 A member of the National Liberal Party, he sat in the Chamber of Deputies.
-He was also Minister of Public Works in the Titu Maiorescu cabinet during 1912.
+He was also Minister of Public Works in the Titu Maiorescu cabinet in 1912.